RavalTirth21/AWS-S3-Projects/S3-Objects-Prefix-Rules/README.md

 ![Step 1](01-Redirection-Rule.png)

 ### 📁 2.
 Upload Objects into the S3 Bucket
-Objects are added with and without the defined prefix to test redirection behavior.
+Objects are added in the folder for which the Prefix will be used.
 ![Step 2](02-Object-Add.png)

 ### 📂 3.
 Add Objects with Specific Prefix
-Files are uploaded using a prefix like `docs/`, simulating directory-like structure.
+Files are uploaded using a prefix `img/`, simulating directory-like structure.
 ![Step 3](03-Prefix-Add.png)

 ### 🌐 4.
 Access the Prefixed Object in Browser